Surname of the

 became Alastair Windsor, styled Earl of Macduff.

-of any such Sovereign in the direct male line (save only the eldest
+of the sons of any such Sovereign in the direct male line (save

-living son of the eldest son of the Prince of Wales) shall have
+only the eldest living son of the eldest son of the Prince of

-the style and title enjoyed by the children of Dukes.
+Wales) shall have the style and title enjoyed by the children

 In 1952, Queen Elizabeth II confirmed her grandfather's decision